ju-bezdek/langchain-decorators/README.md

 print(result)
 ```

-## Automatic LLM selection
+### Automatic LLM selection

-In real live there might be situations, where tha context would grow over the window of the base model you're using (for example long chat history)...
+In real life there might be situations, where the context would grow over the window of the base model you're using (for example long chat history)...
-But since this might happen only some times, it would be great it only in this scenario the (usually more expensive) model with bigger context window would be used, and otherwise a we'd use the cheaper one.
+But since this might happen only some times, it would be great if only in this scenario the (usually more expensive) model with bigger context window would be used, and otherwise we'd use the cheaper one.

 Now you can do it with LlmSelector

 ```python
 from langchain_decorators import  LlmSelector